TW-ASMP/AIW/Hierarchy Specification Instruction.md

 The [TFHX-PRC] system is broken down to its high-level sub-systems, and then to more granular sub-systems, until we reach the level of lines and individual assets, at the bottom of the hierarchy.
 This was covered at a high-level in this guide.
 Toronto Water is currently working on a more detailed guide.

-For the {TFHX-FPS} and the {TFHX-FSS} system collection, such as the odour control system or the HVAC system collection, we could continue to break down them down in the next level, into sub-collections of system - such as the collection of all HVAC systems in Section A of the facility.
-However, within a couple of levels, we should reach the individual support system entities, each serving a certain sub-system of the [TFHX-PRC] or a certain building or floor space of the facility.
+For the {TFHX-FPS} and the {TFHX-FSS} system collection, such as the odour control system or the HVAC system collection, we could break these collections down into sub-collections of system - such as the collection of all HVAC systems in Section A of the facility.
+However, within a couple of levels of the hierarchy, we should reach the individual support system entities, each serving a certain sub-system of the [TFHX-PRC] or a certain building or floor space of the facility.
 Examples of individual systems include, odour control system for primary treatment or HVAC system for the Z-building.

-Going further down the {TFHX-FPS} or the {TFHX-FSS} branches.
-The individual systems can be broken down to sub-systems, in the same manner that the [TFHX-PRC] is broken down.
+Going even further down the {TFHX-FPS} or the {TFHX-FSS} branches.
+The individual systems can be broken down to sub-systems, and then lines and individual assets, in the same manner that the [TFHX-PRC] is broken down.

 # Appendix A - Facility Upper Hierarchy

-The following table presents a template of of the facility upper hierarchy.
-"TFHX" in the Entity Number column are the standin character for a Toronto Water's facility code, e.g. TAB, THC, FHA.
-The "...." character indicates a level below the root the hierarchy.
+The following table presents a template of the facility upper hierarchy.
+"TFHX" in the Entity Number column are the standin characters for a Toronto Water's facility code, e.g. TAB, THC, FHA.
+The "...." indicates a level below the root the hierarchy.
 The curly brackets around an entity's name, such as {entity number}, signify that the entity represents collection.
 The square bracket, such as [entity number] signifies that the entity represents a system.

 | Level | Entity Number                      | Entity Name                                                  |
 | ----- | ---------------------------------- | ------------------------------------------------------------ |